pronamic/wp-pronamic-pay/readme.md

 ## Changelog

+### 2.7.2
+*	Tweak - Gravity Forms - Fixed some notices and improved saving of payment feed data.

 ### 2.7.1
 *	Tweak - WPMU DEV Membership - Make sure the gateway is active check will succeed.